dnobles510/-Bikesharing/README.md

 [link to tableau dashboard] https://public.tableau.com/app/profile/deborah.nobles

 ## Summary
 Based off the results, it is safe to conclude that the bike sharing program would be successful in any big city.
-Bike riding id male dominant based off the results but everyone uses it.
+Bike riding is male dominant based off the results but everyone uses it.
 A lot of people use it in terms of getting to and from work.
 I would do another worksheet and calculate areas where there are a lot businesses because that would generate more usage of the rentals.